percona/pxb-docs/docs/xtrabackup_bin/restoring_individual_tables.md

-# Restoring Individual Tables
+# Restore individual tables

 With *Percona XtraBackup*, you can export individual tables from any *InnoDB* database, and import them into *Percona Server for MySQL* with *XtraDB* or *MySQL* 5.7.
 The source does not need to be *XtraDB* or *MySQL* 5.7 but the destination must be.
 This operation only works on individual .ibd files.
 A table that is not contained in its own `.ibd` file cannot be exported.

-Let’s see how to export and import the following table:
+The following example exports and imports the following table:

 ```sql
 CREATE TABLE export_test (